gintonicai/documentation/mvp/distillery-subchain-guide/getting-started.md

     ```
 5.  **Set up your wallet**

-    You'll need an Ethereum-compatible wallet to receive your $GIN tokens. \
+    You'll need an Ethereum-compatible wallet to receive your $GIN. \
     If you don't have one, we recommend [MetaMask](https://metamask.io/).
 Make sure to keep your private keys safe and secure!
 6. **You'll also need to:**
    1. Create an account on [HuggingFace](https://huggingface.co/)